Best CRM for Customer Service: 15 Tools Compared (2026)

 7. Insightly

-Insightly combines CRM with project management, which makes it useful for service teams that handle ongoing client projects alongside support requests.
-The relationship linking feature connects contacts, organizations, and projects so agents can see the full picture.
-SupportBee integrates with Insightly through the Insightly integration, allowing teams to create and update CRM records directly from support tickets.
+Insightly combines CRM with project management.
+That makes it useful for service teams that handle ongoing client projects alongside support requests.
+Its relationship-linking feature connects contacts, organisations, and projects so agents can see the full picture.
+SupportBee integrates with Insightly through the Insightly integration, so teams can create and update CRM records directly from support tickets.

 Key Features: